rafa-99/codmods/README.md

 1. Clone or download this repository;

 2. Edit the `sneed.gsc` file, by uncommenting them, between the MAIN and the DANGER zones respectively.

-*Note: You may also want to edit some of the functions parameters in order to match your preferences.*
+*Note: You may also want to edit some of the functions parameters in order to match your preferences*

 3. Using the install script, run installMods.bat and it should automatically install the mods into the game mods folder.